slimndap/wp-theatre/readme.txt

 __Add events__

-Theater for Wordpress uses _productions_ to group your _events_.
+Theater for WordPress uses _productions_ to group your _events_.
 Each production can have one or more events.

 Add your first event: